camunda/camunda-docs-manual/content/reference/rest/identity/get-group-info.md

 ---

-Gets the groups of a user and all users that share a group with the given user.
+Gets the groups of a user by id and includes all users that share a group with the given user.

 # Method